nathansebhastian/my-react-boilerplate/README.md

 My personal React boilerplate.
-You can learn more about it here
+You can learn more about it [here](https://sebhastian.com/react-configuration-tutorial)

+To use it, run `npm install` then `npm run start`